lsst/dp1_lsst_io/docs/products/calibrations/index.rst

 Processing
 ----------

-The calibration products are used in the :doc:`/processing/isr/index` pipeline.
+The calibration products are created and used in the :doc:`/processing/isr/index` pipeline.

 Pixel data
 ----------